 Oracle PCBS is suited to large enterprises that combine financial and operational planning and have existing investments in Oracle solutions.

-NetSuite Planning and Budgeting is designed for large companies in specific industries that already use NetSuite solutions in their business.
+NetSuite Planning and Budgeting is designed for large companies in specific industries that already use NetSuite solutions.

 16. IBM Planning Analytics with Watson

 IBM Planning Analytics with Watson streamlines and integrates financial and operational planning across the enterprise.
 As more than just budgeting and forecasting software, IBM Planning Analytics with Watson promises to use Watson AI (artificial intelligence) to power your financial forecasting or demand planning process.

 Best for: Enterprise corporations, especially those with another IBM solution.

 So which financial forecasting software solution and vendor is best for you?
 The choice comes down to how you run Finance, the size of your business, and the capabilities you need to support growth.

 If you’re in FP&A at a mid-market company, and you’re looking for an easy-to-use, scalable, and robust financial forecasting tool that maintains your spreadsheet experience yet adds the power of a cloud platform, you should take a look at Cube.

 The simple and intuitive experience Cube delivers makes it perfect for Finance leaders at mid-market companies who want to modernize how they work, get started quickly, and scale FP&A with their growing business.